FAQ

 Enter The Machine works are meant to be displayed on digital screens in portrait orientation.
 There are two main ways of getting the work onto a digital screen.

-1. Upload static assets (PNG or MOV files)
+1. Upload static assets to a digital frame (PNG or MOV files)

 Probably the easiest way to go, provided one has a digital screen meant for displaying artwork (such as a Meural), is to load the .mov